 Various researchers and practitioners have provided their definitions of what iob satisfaction is.
-However, some of the most common definitions describe job satisfaction as a psychological, behavioural and occupational response bv employees' towards fulfilment at their job.
+However, some of the most common definitions describe job satisfaction as a psychological, behavioural and occupational response employees' towards fulfilment at their job.
 It is an expression of an employee of a particular segment of the work (For instance, reward, authority, peers).
 Kumar (2002) has defined the job satisfaction is a significant principle for the success of an organization where it is closely associated with life satisfaction.
 That means employees satisfaction is directly proportional to organizational performance.
-Therefore, employees can make or break an organization (Deal, 2007).
-Brief & Weiss (2002) defined job satisfaction as "a pleasurable or positive emotional state resulting from the perception by the individual of his/her job as implementing or allowing realizing significant values available in the work, provided that these values are consistent with his/her needs" (p.282).
-According to this definition that job satisfaction is the somewhat subjective person to person.
+Therefore. employees can make or break an organization (Deal, 2007).
+Brief & Weiss (2002) defined job satisfaction as "a pleasurable or positive emotional state resulting from the perception by individual of his/her job as implementing allowing or realizing significant values available in the work, provided that these values are consistent with his/her needs" (p.282).According to this definition that iob satisfaction is the somewhat subjective person to person.
 Weiss, (2002) also defines the same concept of' job satisfaction represents a person's evaluation of his or her job and work context (pp. 173).
 Satisfaction depends on the level of discrepancy between people expect to receive and what they experience.
-Further Locke.
-(1976)defines iob satisfaction as really a collection of attitudes about specific facets of the job.
-Employee satisfaction is equivalent to the expectations of the employee about the workplace and his attitudes towards his job.
-So. job satisfaction is also a moral obligation in many societies.
-Gradually it can conclude that job satisfaction is subjective. 'a happy worker is a productive worker.
+Further (1976)defines satisfaction as really a collection of attitudes about specific facets of the job.
+Employee satisfaction is equivalent to the expectations of the employee about and his workplace attitudes towards his job.
+So. iob satisfaction is also a moral obligation in many societies.
+Gradually it can conclude that job subjective, satisfaction is happy worker is a productive worker.

-The importance of job satisfaction for any organization is huge as it is linked to many variables, including productivity, absenteeism, turnover, etc. It is significant because a person's attitude and beliefs may affect his or her behavior (Saleem, Majeed, Aziz, & Usman, 2013).
-If the employees in an organization satisfied with their job it will lower turnover. higher productivity, increased customer satisfaction. employee absenteeism, helps to earn higher revenues. satisfied employees pressure tend handle to (Okwudili, 2012).
-Therefore if company has satisfied the employee base. that is the strength of the company.
-Perceived job satisfaction was measured by Epure, Ionescu, & Nancu, (2013)using six dimensions, respectively named working conditions, as opportunities, promotion frequency of training, wage and compensations schemes. employee fluctuation and importance of work within the organization in there research study.
+The importance of iob satisfaction for any organization is huge as it is linked to many variables, including productivity, absenteeism, turnover, etc. It is significant because a person's attitude and beliefs may affect his or her behavior (Saleem, Majeed, Aziz, & Usman, 2013).
+If the employees in an organization satisfied with their job it will turnover. higher productivity, increased customer employee satisfaction, absenteeism, helps to earn higher revenues. satisfied employees pressure tend to handle (Okwudili, 2012).
+Therefore if company has satisfied base. employee that is the strength of the company.
+Perceived job satisfaction was measured by Epure, Ionescu, & Nancu.
+(2013)using dimensions, respectively named working conditions, opportunities, promotion frequency of training, wage and compensations schemes. employee fluctuation importance of work within the organization in there research study.
 As well as according to Multi-Motivation Theory (Murasugi and Miki 1990), which was developed in Japan based on Maslow's (1954) and Herzberg's (1968) work motivation theories, that employees are motivated by four factors.
-They are working conditions. interpersonal relations, satisfaction with job content, and company policy.
+They are working interpersonal conditions. relations, satisfaction with job content, and company policy.